Matgenix/jobflow-remote/doc/source/user/errors.rst

 .. warning::
     It is impossible to provide an exhaustive list of potential issues that could lead to a ``REMOTE_ERROR`` state.
-So except some well defined cases the error messages will be mainly given by the stack trace of the error.
+So except in some well defined cases, the error messages will be mainly given by the stack trace of the error.

 .. _joberrors: